 - Sip a refreshing craft beer inspired by Aspen’s outdoor lifestyle at Aspen Tap gastropub, located in the heart of downtown.

-- Dance the night away during a live concert at Belly Up Aspen, a 450-person music venue, which hosts over 300 live concerts a year and has featured top musical talents such as John Legend and Widespread Panic.
+- Dance the night away during a live concert at Belly Up Aspen, a 300 person music venue, which hosts hundreds of live concerts each year and has featured top musical talents such as John Legend and Widespread Panic.

-- During ski season, relax at one of the best après ski lounges in the country, Chair 9 at the Base of Ajax.
+- During ski season, relax at one of the best après ski lounges in the country, The Wine Bar at the base of Ajax.

 - One of the many hidden treats at Hooch Craft Cocktail Bar is late night food, so indulge in a nightcap accompanied by a midnight snack.